GomuSkelly/MozAIk/README.md

 **Models:**

 All necessary model links are now in the notes of our workflows.
-(Contained within the MozAIk_v1.2.json)
+(Contained within the .json files)